chef/chef-web-docs/chef_master/source/install_chef_air_gap.rst

 Private Supermarket
 =====================================================
-Private Supermarket allows you to host your own internal version of the `Chef supermarket <https://supermarket.chef.io>`__ within your air-gapped network.
+Private Supermarket allows you to host your own internal version of the `Chef Supermarket <https://supermarket.chef.io>`__ within your air-gapped network.

 Requirements
 -----------------------------------------------------